raktern07/Vibekit-Features/CONTRIBUTIONS.md

 ## Expanding Protocol Support (Integrating New Plugins)

-Vibekit supports DeFi protocol integrations through the Ember plugin system.
-The plugin architecture provides a standardized way to add support for protocols with swap, lending, and liquidity capabilities.

-### Quick Overview

-The plugin system is built around:

-- **EmberPluginFactory**: Core class for creating plugins
-- **Action Definitions**: Simple descriptions of capabilities
-- **Action Types**: Predefined categories (swap, lending, liquidity operations)
-- **Multi-Chain Support**: Organize tokens by blockchain network using TokenSets

-### Getting Started
+Vibekit primarily interacts with DeFi protocols through the MCP server powered by [EmberAI](https://www.emberai.xyz/), which supports a specific set of protocols at launch.
+Vibekit and Ember are designed for extensibility, and we highly encourage contributions that integrate support for additional protocols via new plugins.

+If you're looking to add support for a new protocol:

+1.  **Identify Protocol & Similar Integrations:**
+    Begin by identifying the protocol you wish to integrate.
+Look for the most similar existing integration within Vibekit.
+This can serve as a valuable reference for design patterns and shared abstractions.
+For instance, if you're aiming to integrate a DEX similar to Uniswap, the Camelot integration could be a good starting point.

+2.  **Create an Issue:**
-1. **Create an Issue**: Navigate to the [Vibekit issues board](https://github.com/EmberAGI/arbitrum-vibekit/issues) to create a new issue detailing the protocol you intend to integrate.
+    Navigate to the [Vibekit issues board](https://github.com/EmberAGI/arbitrum-vibekit/issues) to create a new issue detailing the protocol you intend to integrate.
+Describe the protocol, highlight its similarities to any existing integrations, and outline your proposed integration plan.
+This helps in tracking progress and discussing the approach.

-2. **Review Documentation**: Check the detailed [Ember Plugin README](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/lib/ember-plugin) for comprehensive implementation guidelines, examples, and best practices.

-3. **Study Similar Integrations**: Look for existing plugin implementations that are similar to your target protocol for reference patterns.

 ## Development Steps